LibCrowds/docs/docs/admin/project/help.md

 Use the Markdown editor to edit the help content and click the 'Update' button to save.

-{% hint style='info' %}
+!!! tip
-Visit the [Project Templates](/admin/collection/templates.md) section to find out how to update the help text for any future projects generated from templates.
+    Visit the [Project Templates](/admin/collection/templates.md) section to
-{% endhint %}
+    find out how to update the help text for any future projects generated from templates.